DrLex0/quake-frogbots/waypoint/README.md

 By default, the tool will activate markers in the same way as in the game, i.e., when you're close enough to pick up something or trigger an action.
 Usually, you will want to enable the tool's custom **Closest-Marker-Mode** with `F`.
 CMM makes it generally easier to select markers.
 When markers are really close to each other or overlap, CMM also allows to cycle between the 3 nearest with the `L` or `0` (zero) key.

 ### Useful keys for displaying info
 - `Z` changes the display mode, which is useful to verify things.
-For instance path display mode will make all other markers spin that are part of the active marker's outgoing paths.
+For instance path display mode (the default) will make all other markers spin that are part of the active marker's outgoing paths.
 - `C` prints information about the active marker, like its number, zone, goal, and coordinates.
 - `R` prints outgoing and incoming paths for the active marker, and visualises them through flying spikes.